idescat/visual/README.md

 Since version 1, *null* can also be used instead of the minimum or the maximum.
 If the minimum is *null*, it will be set to the lowest negative value, or zero if all values are non-negative.
 If the maximum is *null*, it will be set to the highest value.

 Since version 1, *range* can also be specified as an object with a property *x* (array of numbers).

+#### axis.labels.in

+Boolean.
+If axis *y* is *true*, the *in* boolean attribute is accepted in the *labels* object to display data labels inside the bars.
+This is particularly useful for rankings with long labels where space is limited.

 ### *pie* properties